MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

  Although the business process flow control in the form does not provide any direct client-side programmability, changes applied by business rules or form scripts are automatically applied to business process flow controls.
 If you hide a column in a form, that column will also be hidden in the business process flow control.
 If you set a value by using business rules or form scripts, that value will be set within the business process flow.

 ### Concurrent process flows
- Concurrent business process flows let customizers configure multiple business processes and associate them with the same starting record.
+ Concurrent business process flows let customizers configure multiple business processes and associate them with the same starting row.
 Users can switch between multiple business processes running concurrently, and resume their work at the stage in the process that they were on.

 <a name="BKMK_SystemBPF"></a>
 ### System business process flows